 I love fresh bread and it’s so easy to make your own baked bread at home not to mention healthier too.

-Some day I really fancied a cinnamon scroll and there just weren’t any recipes that stood out to me.
-So I came up with my own recipe using a basic sweet dough recipe.
+Some days I really fancied a cinnamon scroll and there just weren’t any recipes that stood out to me.
+So I came up with my own using a basic sweet dough recipe.
 The bread improver just helps it rise more and gives it a softer texture too but you don’t have to use it.

 - 290ml warm water

 - 1 tsp salt

 - 3 1/2 cups bread flour

 - 3 tablespoons milk powder

 - 2 1/4 tsp yeast (sachet of yeast)

 - 2 tablespoons cinnamon

 - 1 tablespoon milk